awsdocs/elb-gateway-load-balancers-user-guide/doc_source/gateway-load-balancers.md

 ## Cross\-zone load balancing<a name="cross-zone-load-balancing"></a>

-By default, cross\-zone load balancing is disabled, so each Gateway Load Balancer node distributes traffic across the registered targets in its Availability Zone only\.
-If a target becomes unhealthy, the load balancer node continues to send existing flows to the unhealthy target and traffic is nulled\.
-The load balancer node sends new flows to healthy targets in the same Availability Zone\.
-If no healthy targets are found, all traffic is nulled\.
+By default, each load balancer node distributes traffic across the registered targets in its Availability Zone only\.
+If you enable cross\-zone load balancing, each Gateway Load Balancer node distributes traffic across the registered targets in all enabled Availability Zones\.
+For more information, see [Cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#cross-zone-load-balancing) in the *Elastic Load Balancing User Guide*\.

-After you enable cross\-zone load balancing, if the load balancer node does not find a healthy target in the same Availability Zone, it can send new flows to healthy targets in a different Availability Zone\.
-If a target becomes unhealthy, the load balancer continues to send existing flows to the unhealthy target until the client resets them\.

 **To enable cross\-zone load balancing using the console**